Minnesota Court Records

 Is Expungement the same as Sealing Court Records in Minnesota?

 Yes, expunging court records in Minnesota is the same as sealing records.
 Once a record is expunged in Minnesota, it is sealed from public view and doesn’t appear in criminal record searches done by members of the public.
-However, records are not destroyed and can be accessed by those with the right clearance i.e, law enforcement or prosecutor agencies.
+However, records are not entirely destroyed but may be accessed by those with the right clearance i.e, law enforcement or prosecutor agencies.

 How Long Does a Felony Stay on Your Record in Minnesota?

 There is no automatic expungement of records in Minnesota.
-A felony can remain on an individual’s criminal records forever if petitions are not filed and granted.
-The waiting period before an individual can file a petition for expungement in Minnesota is 1 year for cases that didn’t lead to convictions and five years for felony convictions.
+A felony may remain on an individual’s criminal record forever if petitions are not filed and granted.
+The waiting period before an individual may file a petition for expungement in Minnesota is 1 year for cases that didn’t lead to convictions and five years for felony convictions.

 What is a Misdemeanor in Minnesota?